Sustainability at GeelongPort

 ESG materiality

-In FY24, using the materiality process outlined in the Global Reporting Initiative (GRI) Standards 2021, we worked with over 40 of our stakeholders to determine the topics that matter most to them and over which GeelongPort has the most significant impact.
-This approach informs the areas of focus for GeelongPort and frames the content of this report.
+In FY26, using the materiality process outlined in the Global Reporting Initiative (GRI) Standards 2021, we engaged our internal and external stakeholders to determine the topics that matter most to them and over which GeelongPort has the most significant impact.
+This approach informs the areas of focus for GeelongPort and frames the content of our annual sustainability reports.

 Environment